KyledeVos/KyledeVos/README.md

   #### Features:
   Track Job Applications with functionality to load and monitor job progress, make to-do notes and manage applications

+  ### Software Note-Sets
+  #### Encouraging the spread and accessibility of knowledge combined with continuous revision of my basics, I am actively developing note-sets that are available here and on my LinkedIn page for new developers (or seasoned pros) to reference

   ## :card_file_box: Previous

+  ### Django Demo E-Commerce Site
+  <a href = "https://github.com/KyledeVos/Django_Capstone">:date: Project Link</a>

+  - Web Application developed for Demo of E-Commerce Site
+  - Features Include User Authentication, Product Display and Order
+  - Admin Login for product management and order management

+  Built Using:
+  - Python, Django, Docker, SQLite, Sphinx
+  - Object-Orientated Practices and Dependency Control
+  - Version Control with Git and GitHub

 <!--